 William has worked at Breathe for over two years as a Community Mentor.
 He loves service work with people and always has.
 He has so much gratitude for opportunity that to share his experience, strength, and hope on addiction on a daily basis.
 He enjoys giving back to a fellow addicts what he has learned, and gained in his new life.

 Adam Peters received his culinary degree in 2010 from Le Cordon Bleu, Los Angeles after being a personal chef and care giver for three years.
-After graduating, he worked at I was Walt Disney World in Orlando, Florida At Disney world he worked as a line cook and pastry assistant.
+After graduating, he worked at I was Walt Disney World in Orlando, Florida.
+At Disney world he worked as a line cook and pastry assistant.
 Through his time with Disney he was promoted to Prep/Sous Chef.
-After moving back to California he expanded his culinary experience by worked with several catering companies before receiving his personal chef certification.
-Before joining the breathe team, he worked for a LA based restaurant consultant where he helped to create menus for up and coming restaurants in Central and Southern California.
+After moving back to California, he expanded his culinary experience by working with several catering companies before receiving his personal chef certification.
+Before joining the Breathe team, he worked for a LA based restaurant consultant where he helped to create menus for up and coming restaurants in Central and Southern California.